-One way to avoid extended criticism and detrimental feedback and possible rejection is to have your work reviewed by experts in the topic of your manuscript.
+One way to avoid extended criticism, detrimental feedback, and possible rejection is to have your work reviewed by experts in the topic of your manuscript.
 This includes having them provide you with constructive suggestions on how you can improve your manuscript.
-Consider using eContent Pro International’s Scientific & Scholarly Editing Service where at least two expert reviewers will blindly review your manuscript and provide you with valuable and constructive suggestions that you can apply to your work and increase the chances of getting your work accepted in the shortest amount of time.
+Consider using eContent Pro’s Scientific & Scholarly Editing Service where at least two expert reviewers will blindly review your manuscript and provide you with valuable and constructive suggestions that you can apply to your work and increase the chances of getting your work accepted in the shortest amount of time.

 Whenever you do receive feedback from the official peer review process (performed by the editorial board of the journal), be prepared to address it carefully by: